Dfam-consortium/RepeatModeler/README.md

   LtrHarvest - The LtrHarvest program is part of the GenomeTools suite.
 We
     have developed this release of RepeatModeler on GenomeTools version 1.5.9 available for download from here: http://genometools.org/pub/
+    NOTE: use the "make threads=yes" build options to enable multi-threaded runs.

   Ltr_retriever - A LTR discovery post-processing and filtering tool.
 We
     recommend using version 2.6 or higher from here: